πͺͺ Certificate Configuration Guide

 This backward compatibility behavior applies only when updating to v1.8.0.

 In v1.8.0, the SSL verification settings were restructured.
-To prevent existing connections from breaking, servers that had "Allow self-signed certificates" enabled before the update are automatically migrated to a less strict configuration.
+To prevent existing connections from breaking, servers that had "Allow untrusted certificates" enabled before the update are automatically migrated to a less strict configuration.

 For better security, we strongly recommend reviewing each affected server and switching back to the certificate pinning approach.

-If you had "Allow self-signed certificates" enabled before updating the app, the update will automatically enable both "Allow self-signed certificates" and "Don't check SSL certificate" for backward compatibility.
+If you had "Allow untrusted certificates" enabled before updating the app, the update will automatically enable both "Allow untrusted certificates" and "Don't check SSL certificate" for backward compatibility.

 As a result, all your HTTPS servers will display the "Don't check SSL certificate" status, and a warning banner will appear: